tttp/civi-charlatan/README.md

-This generates contacts (with address, email and phone) and add them to your civicrm install over REST
+#Imaginary friends on CiviCRM#

-You have a civicrm, but don't have friends or contacts? fed up of having activities with the same 102 contacts that ship by default with civi?
+You have installed civicrm, but realised you don't have friends or contacts?
+Fed up of having activities with the same 102 contacts that ship by default with civi?

 civi-charlatan is going to fill your social life with lots of interesting sounding contacts from all around the word.
 You will even have their emails, addresses and phones!

 It's like buying followers on twitter or "like" on facebook, but even better, it's free.

 That or you want more realistic development enviroments containing a few 1000th contacts.

-###Installation###
+This tool generates contacts (with address, email and phone) and add them to your civicrm (using REST API).

+Testing with node on the same laptop as civi, generates 2000 individuals (+their employees) in less than 3 min.
+Hopefully, it will help testing and identifying sql in civicrm that needs some improvements.

+##Installation##
 you need to have a working node with npm

 download civi-charlatan